josehoras/josehoras.github.io/_posts/2020-02-05-pytorch-is-great.md

 Some words on the `__getitem__(self, index)` method.
 Our raw data is just text, but we have to pre-process these text characters to a format that our model can use.
 Basically, as the model will do mathematical operations with the input, it expects numbers instead of letters.
 First we use our "character to index" dictionary, that assigns a number to each letter.
 But the model is expecting a [one_hot](https://pytorch.org/docs/stable/nn.functional.html#one-hot) encoded vector of `vocab_size` length.
 Furthermore, to compute gradients and whatnot, it wants this vector in a float format.

-Meanwhile, we will use the targets in the loss function described below.
-It turns out [this function](https://pytorch.org/docs/stable/nn.html#crossentropyloss) does not require one hot encoding.
+Meanwhile, we will use the targets to compute the loss.
+It turns out [the loss function](https://pytorch.org/docs/stable/nn.html#crossentropyloss) we will use does not require one hot encoding.
 So, the corresponding number will suffice.
-The piece of logic in the dictionary index avoid the DataLoader to look for a character above the dataset length.
+The piece of logic in the dictionary index avoid the DataLoader to look for a character over the dataset length.

-It turns out that in my case, some parameters of my model are to be extracted from the text I choose.
+In this case, some parameters of my model are to be extracted from the text I choose.
 For instance, the vocabulary size, the number of possible characters, is not fixed but depends of the text in question.
 That is also the case for the dictionaries to convert from character to index and viceversa.
-To be able to use these parameters somewhere else in the program, I have also added a method `params(self)` that pass these parameters.
+To be able to use these parameters somewhere else in the program, I have also added a method `params(self)` that passes over these parameters.

 Remember, this is only the definition of our dataset object.
 Next, in the main body of our program, we instantiate this object and define the data loader function.